10 Best Tokyo Cherry Blossom Spots for Incredible Photos (2025)

 Chidorigafuchi Moat

-Chidorigafuchi Moat is one of the most picturesque cherry blossom spots in Tokyo!
+I think Chidorigafuchi Moat might take the spot as the most picturesque cherry blossom spot in Tokyo!

 The moat is part of the Imperial Palace Outer Gardens and comes awash with the pink haze of cherry blossoms as they line the moat.
 During cherry blossom season you can rent paddle boats to admire the cherry blossoms from the water.

-Like many other of these beautiful and easily accessible spots, it gets understandably busy – especially as it is free to visit during the day and the nightly illuminations.
+Like many other of these beautiful and easily accessible spots, it gets understandably busy – especially as it is free to visit during both the day and at night when illuminations take place.
 Rental fees apply for the row boats.

 Yoyogi Park